Anchor Points

 • Single-User vs Multi-User Systems

-Each application has its own load requirements and safety considerations.
+Each application has different load ratings and safety considerations.
 Understanding the intended use is essential to ensure the anchor point is fit for purpose.

 Mounting Surface Considerations